-- 1. In general, GPROF2017 has excessive coverage by light precipitation, even considering that the estimates are made on the scale of the ~23 GHz channel, yet at the monthly scale the correct accumulation appears to be given by including this unrealistic drizzle.
-At present IMERG performs thresholding at 0.03 mm/hr on individual footprints, then rescales the data to approximate the monthly accumulation.
+- 1. In general, GPROF2021 has excessive coverage by light precipitation, even considering that the estimates are made on the scale of the ~19 GHz channel footprint, yet at the monthly scale the correct accumulation appears to be given by including this unrealistic drizzle.
+At present, IMERG performs thresholding at 0.03 mm/hour on individual footprints, then rescales the data to approximate the monthly accumulation.
 In most locations this rescale is a small change from the original values. - 2.
-GPROF2017 estimates have a variety of artifacts associated with coastal regions that are sensor- and scene-dependent.
-For conical-scan imagers, inland water bodies in the Southeastern U.S. (Tian and Peters-Lidard 2007), Lake Nasser in Egypt, and desert coastal regions show anomalous high precipitation, while oceanic coastal regions in a variety of rainy situations tend to be deficient in precipitation.
-For cross-track-scan sounders the land/water interface in coasts provokes high estimates in the Day-1 version, although this is largely controlled inside the algorithm itself.
+The previous GPROF2017 estimates had a variety of artifacts associated with coastal regions that are sensor- and scene-dependent; we are studying GPROF2021's behavior, but suspect it is similar.
+In GPROF2017: For conical-scan imagers, inland water bodies in the Southeastern U.S. (Tian and Peters-Lidard 2007), Lake Nasser in Egypt, and desert coastal regions show anomalous high precipitation, while oceanic coastal regions in a variety of rainy situations tend to be deficient in precipitation.
+For cross-track-scan sounders the land/water interface in coasts provokes somewhat high estimates. - 3.
+The Version 07 GPROF estimates for AMSU, ATMS, and MHS do not provide estimates for the 5 and 8 footprints (respectively) at each swath edge.
+This is due to algorithm issues as revealed in V05 GPROF testing.
+Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 07 IMERG. - 4.
+The current satellite-gauge combination scheme is trimmed to the coast to prevent coastal gauge data from "bleeding" into coastal waters, up to 1° away from the coast.
+This is particularly noticeable where there is heavy precipitation in the gauge analysis, but modest values off-shore, but seems preferable to a blocky transition along the coast.
+As well, isolated islan stations are masked out as likely unrepresentative of the ocean that fills most of the grid box. - 5.
+The GPROF retrievals, and the subsequent IMERG calibrations for them, are not entirely consistent between sensors.
+Accordingly, users will observe "flashing" in the precipitation fields as successive overpasses in a particular location are populated by different sensors.